 Below, I will introduce the three Action Guidelines that I conveyed to all employees in the Group Management Policy.

-Action Guideline 1: Independent and Speedy
+Action Guideline 1: Initiative and Speed

 We must not adopt a passive attitude and simply wait for things to happen.
 We cannot survive among our rivals and competitors unless we work actively ourselves.
 The keyword here is “we.”
 As employees, I want us to think and act for ourselves, and to increase the speed with which we do so.